v0id-user/tcoder/LOCAL_DEV.md

 ## Notes

-- The Redis REST API proxy (`redis-http-api`) provides a REST interface to standard Redis, allowing `@upstash/redis` to work with local Redis
+- The Redis REST API proxy (`upstash-redis-local`) provides a REST interface to standard Redis that mimics Upstash's REST API format, allowing `@upstash/redis` to work with local Redis
 - The Fly worker container is not started automatically - use the `worker` profile to start it
 - All scripts use Effect patterns for proper error handling and cleanup